atomicrobotmonster/relnotes/README.md

 Quick and easy tools for building release notes.

-gitbranchcommits.py
+gitcommits.py
 -------------------

+Render git commits using a user-supplied mustache template.

-Finds all commits made to branch "target" that are not present on branch "base" in the specified repo and renders this information through a user-supplied mustache template.
+To see all commits made to branch bar that are not present on branch foo in "myrepo" and render using the sample mustache template:

+gitcommits.py myrepo foo..bar template/gitcommits.py